 2. Miley Cyrus

-A shocking rumor spread sometime that the 21 years old singer, Miley Cyrus has passed on.
+A shocking rumor spread sometime that the American singer, Miley Cyrus has passed on.
 The death hoax started with a click-grabbing scam on Facebook that read, “(SHOCKING) Miley Cyrus Found Dead in Her Los Angeles Home!
 Country singer Miley Cyrus found overdosed this afternoon in her Los Angeles home.”
 She is one of those celebrities that their death rumor spread widely and was taken quite serious by many fans.
 After she did not post anything on net for a couple of days, it was feared that the rumor may turn out to be true.
 All the same, she debunked all the claims as she took to her Instagram page to post weird photos, confirming she’s hale and hearty.

 3. Bill Cosby